DDoykov/ESP8266-Websockets-LED-Citroen-C5/README.md

 * Modded to fit my Citroen C5 X7 Ambient Lighting
 * Modded to save picked color and brightness
 * Modded to not wait for the WiFi connection
-* modded handler.js -effectsList = 33; nextButton.onclick behavior;
+* modded handler.js -effectsList = 33; nextButton.onclick behavior
-* modded bg.jpg to look like my car
+* modded bg.jpg to look like my car.
+Dropped two more if you want to change it
 * modded index.html added settings in effects_list
-* Doubled the LEDS.show(); and the FastLED.show(); for them to work properly on my crazy ESP8266
+* Doubled every "LEDS.show();" and "FastLED.show();" calls for them to work properly on my crazy ESP8266

 ## Hardware
 * ESP8266-based board